 Baseline Predictions for the Next Sixty Odd Years

-We can expect a complete collapse of the Ocean’s ability to provide fish.
+We can expect a complete collapse of the ocean’s ability to provide fish.
 Japan, the worst offender in this, will also be the worst hit.
 That doesn’t make me happy, but it does make me laugh.
-This affects the oxygen cycle and worst case we could kill ourselves off entirely.
+This affects the oxygen cycle and, in the worst case, we could kill ourselves off entirely.
 Assuming we don’t, however…

-We are currently seeing a hiatus in Climate Change.
-My friend Stirling predicted that years ago, and predicted it would be used to simply double down on stupidity like fracking.
-It is being.
+We are currently seeing a hiatus in climate change.
+My friend Stirling predicted this years ago, and predicted it would be used simply to double down on stupidity like fracking.
+And it is being used thusly.
 If/when the sun warms up, we are fried.
-Various processes are past the point of no return, we are going to see huge methane releases from Russia, for example.
+Various processes are past the point of no return; we are going to see huge methane releases from Russia, for example.
 We are going to have worse global warming than the worst mainstream predictions.

-Climate change will continue to show up as more and worse extreme weather events, like the nasty hurricanes we’ve been seeing hitting further and further north.
-We are going to also see changes in rainfall patterns, these will continue to devastate agriculture.
+Climate change will continue to present itself as more and worse extreme weather events, like the nasty hurricanes we’ve been seeing hitting further and further north.
+We are going to also see changes in rainfall patterns; these will continue to devastate agriculture.

 Aquifers are being drained dry, in ways that permanently damage them.
-This is happening in China, the US, India and other places.
+This is happening in China, the US, India, and other places.
 This water will not come back.
-Large areas that are currently agriculturally productive will not be, independent of climate change.
+Large areas that are currently agriculturally productive will cease to be so, independent of climate change.

 There will be widespread hunger, because agriculture is going to fail.
 Period.
-Right now hunger is due to distribution issues: we grow more than enough food to feed everyone, we just don’t care about feeding everyone.
-In twenty to thirty years this will not be the case: we will just not have enough food.
+Right now, hunger is due to distribution issues: We grow more than enough food to feed everyone, we just don’t care about feeding everyone.
+In twenty to thirty years, this will not be the case.
+Instead, we will just not have enough food.

 Water will be as precious as hydrocarbons, which is, in part, because creating hydrocarbons requires water.
 Expect much of the world not just to be hungry but thirsty.

-All of this is baked into the cake: we are past the decision points on all of these items—they will happen, they can no longer be stopped.
-Even if you take the most optimistic scenarios we would need to act radically, right now, and we aren’t going to.
+All of this is baked into the cake.
+We are past the decision points on all of these items—they will happen.
+They can no longer be stopped.
+Even if you concoct the most optimistic scenarios, we would need to act radically, right now, and we aren’t going to.

 Let us now move the social sphere.
-We are creating an unprecedented panopticon state: one in which various technologies will conspire to make it so that individuals are tracked nearly 24/7, not just online but physically.
-Linking all the various cameras, RFID tags, aerial drones, satellites, phones that act as spies in our pockets and so on, with algorithms which recognize our gait, our heat profile, our face and so on, is a project which is well underway.
-The NSA may be the best at this, but every major Western government is playing this game, the NSA is merely the worst or best.
-Private tracking is likewise ubiquitous: companies have cameras which link your face to your credit card and purchase as you pay at the cashier, for example.
+We are creating an unprecedented panopticon state, one in which various technologies will conspire to make it so that individuals are tracked nearly 24/7, not just online but physically.
+Linking all the various cameras, RFID tags, aerial drones, satellites, phones that act as spies in our pockets, and so on, with algorithms which recognize our gait, our heat profile, our face, and so on, is a project which is well underway.
+The NSA may be the best at this, but every major Western government is playing this game, the NSA is merely the worst offender or the best at its execution.
+Private tracking is likewise ubiquitous: Companies have cameras which link your face to your credit card and purchase as you pay at the cashier, for example.
 Everything is tied together, and anyone stupid enough to think that these companies don’t share your information is a fool.

-The preferred business model today is to make it so that no one owns anything: everything is unbundled, instead of owning it, you lease or rent it and the moment you can’t pay it all goes away.
+The preferred business model today is to make it so that no one owns anything.
+Everything is unbundled, and instead of owning it, you lease or rent it.
+The moment you can’t pay, it all goes away.
 This is what “cloud” computing is about: a revenue stream.
 Lose your revenue, lose everything.
 Ownership of DNA sequences, ownership of seeds, effective ownership of your intellectual property because it appears in someone else’s pipe (like Google using people’s endorsements without compensating them), you will own nothing, and all surplus value you produce in excess of what you need to (barely) survive will be taken from you.

 To put it another way, the current business model is value stripping.
-All excess value is stripped from the social sphere (as with google taking almost all of the value that content producers create by taking almost all of the value of ads, and they control almost the entire ad market.)
+All excess value is stripped from the social sphere (as with Google taking almost all of the value that content producers create by taking almost all of the value of ads, and they control almost the entire ad market).
 People who cannot gain enough of the excess value they create become economic cripples.
-Since the companies that make almost all the profit today are either financial companies, IP exploitation companies or are taking value from the environment (like oil companies), there is not enough real economic growth, whatever the GDP numbers show (financial innovation isn’t, JP Morgan and Goldman Sachs profits actually damage the real economy, stripping out value, not creating it.)
+Because the companies that make almost all the profit today are either financial companies, IP exploitation companies, or are taking value from the environment (like oil companies), there is not enough real economic growth, whatever the GDP numbers show (financial innovation isn’t, and JP Morgan and Goldman Sachs’ profits actually damage the real economy, stripping out value, not creating it).

-There is no coherent ideology opposing this, there is no coherent alternative.
+There is no coherent ideology opposing this, no coherent alternative.
 Marxism died with the USSR, whether it should have or not.
-No new alternative to what is laughably called “capitalism” (it isn’t) has arisen.
-The closest we have seen is the Pirate Party, but their ideology is too far from comprehensive and has too many holes in it, since they are concerned almost entirely with a set of issues around IP and Privacy, which while important, are not sufficient to create a new society complete with a new, humane and ecologically sensible mode of production.
+No new alternative to what is laughably called “capitalism” (what we’re seeing now isn’t) has arisen.
+The closest we have seen is the Pirate Party, but their ideology is too far from comprehensive and has too many holes in it, as they are concerned almost entirely with a set of issues around IP and privacy, which, while important, are not sufficient to create a new society complete with a new, humane, and ecologically sensible mode of production.

 So we have runaway asset and value stripping, combined with truly insane damage to the conditions for production of food and energy.
-And no, photovoltaic Solar is not going to save us.
-Certainly it is better than coal or natural gas or oil, but most energy use in the world is not electrical, and Solar PV cannot produce the necessary baseline.
-Thermal solar and improved nuclear power made in breeder reactors are probably necessary for the transition, but the word “nuclear” scares everyone spitless, not without reason, so that’s off the table.
+And no, photovoltaic solar is not going to save us.
+Certainly it is better than coal, natural gas, or oil, but most energy use in the world is not electrical, and Solar PV cannot produce the necessary baseline.
+Thermal solar and improved nuclear power made in breeder reactors are probably necessary for the transition, but the word “nuclear” scares everyone spitless (not without reason), so that’s off the table.
 And we’re going to burn.

 We will not avoid it if we continue with our current ideology of, simply, Greed.
-As long as we put ourselves first, as long as we decide that what is good for someone is what they’re entitled to do so long as the courts don’t actually put them in jail (and we don’t even enforce the laws on the book), we are not going to manage this to come in on the optimistic side of estimates.
+As long as we put ourselves first, as long as we decide that what is good for someone is what they’re entitled to do so long as the courts don’t actually put them in jail (and we don’t even enforce the laws on the book), we are not going to manage this chain of events to come down on the optimistic side of estimates.

-We will need to create a whole new ideology, we will need to radically revamp our societies and we will need to give up much we have cherished.
-Fortunately much of what we have cherished has been, objectively, bad for us.
-People may want to live in suburbia, but it isolates them socially and makes them fat, sick and unhappy.
+We will need to create a whole new ideology, we will need to radically revamp our societies , and we will need to give up much we have cherished.
+Fortunately, much of what we have cherished has been, objectively, bad for us.
+People may want to live in suburbia, but it isolates them socially and makes them fat, sick, and unhappy.
 People may think they want pretty plastic packaging, but it’s why they eventually won’t have fish to eat that aren’t lice infested.
 People may think they want healthcare, but what they need is to be healthy, and that means healthy food and an environment that isn’t laden with unhealthy chemicals.
-People may think they want jobs, but what they need and would be happier with is the ability to produce what they need without working for a pointy-headed boss.
+People may think they want jobs, but what they need, and what they would be happier with, is the ability to produce what they need without working for a pointy-headed boss.

 That’s the baseline scenario.
 That’s what we have to be ready to deal with, to change as much as we can, to radically mitigate to save hundreds of millions or billions of lives, and to make billions of lives good, instead of meaningless existential hells.